-There was a mild increase in the suspended solids concentration between the two sampling sites, and a conspicuous change in the visual clarity.
+There was a no increase in the suspended solids concentration or visual clarity between the two sampling sites.

 2.2 Incidents, investigations, and interventions

 The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the Trust.
 During the year matters may arise which require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
 A pro-active approach, that in the first instance avoids issues occurring, is favoured.